Spain’s top wine destinations

 Ribeira Sacra

-Located inland in Galicia, Ribeira Sacra is a unique wine region known for its terraced vineyards on the steep slopes along the Sil and Miño rivers.
-The heroic viticulture practiced here — with grapes hand-harvested on near-vertical terrain — results in wines full of character and authenticity.
+Located inland in Galicia, Ribeira Sacra is defined by vineyards planted on steep slopes along the Sil and Miño rivers.
+Viticulture here relies on manual work in demanding terrain, resulting in wines with a clear identity and strong character.

 What to expect from Ribeira Sacra wines

-The region is best known for its red wines made from the Mencía grape, which are elegant, fresh, and express vibrant red fruit notes.
-Ribeira Sacra also produces high-quality white wines, especially from Godello and Albariño, offering great acidity and complexity.
+Red wines made from the Mencía grape, producing elegant, fresh wines with red fruit notes.
+The region also produces quality white wines from Godello and Albariño grapes, with good acidity and added complexity.

 What to do